 Preserving this old rail bed not only brings people to Penticton aside from its ‘wine country’ fame, but also conserves a significant part of the region’s industrial heritage.
 But this scenic cycle was only a glimpse into the fascinating history of the railway in Canada, for the 600km route this railway once spanned awaits the more adventurous looking to travel the Kettle Valley Railway’s full journey.

 Things to Know:

-- The Kettle Valley Rail Trail Tours are run by Monashee Adventure Tours (I was a guest as part of my three week exploration with and require a minimum of four people.
+- The Kettle Valley Rail Trail Tours are run by the local Monashee Adventure Tours (I was a guest as part of my three-week exploration with and require a minimum of four people.
 Pick-up is from your accommodation, where you will be transported to the Myra Canyon Trailhead to start your adventure.

 - A small section of the Kettle Valley Railway remains.
 The heritage railway line is a preserved 10-mile journey in Summerland, BC.

 - For further information on travel in Canada, visit the Destination Canada website

 I’m always happy when on a cycle tour, so all opinions in this Kettle Valley Railway blog remain my own.
 Many thanks to Monashee Adventure Tours for allowing me to be their guest on this tour, with the help of Destination Canada who helped facilitate my stay.